 Please click here for additional resources and information about hyperbaric medicine, or you can submit a question to us and we will promptly return an answer.

 Wash Disinfect the chamber according to the type of cases being treated and as directed by the medical staff.
 Wash the chamber and all gurney, stretcher and mattress surfaces with an approved disinfectant or mild dish washing soup.
-Click the following link for a more detailed list of approved chamber disinfectants.
+Click here for a detailed list of approved chamber disinfectants.